Dilushanpieris/Tozed-S12PRO-Project-DiluWRT/README.md

 ## Step 14 Statistics Tab /Terminal Install.
 >[!IMPORTANT]
->This App is Capable Of Monitoring CPU/RAM/Network Interfaces Install it Using Following Commands
+>This App is Capable Of Monitoring CPU/RAM/Network Interfaces Install it Using Following Commands.
+Already Installed on My Image

 ```
 opkg update